lukegniwecki/example-cryptocurrency-nexycoin/README.md

 Since the transaction was added to the block by Node 1, Node 2 and Node 3 have shorter chains.
 To apply the consensus use the `replace_chain` request.
 For example, on Node 2 send `http://127.0.0.1:5002/replace_chain` to replace the chain with the longest one (Node 1 chain).
 If successful a message confirming that the chain has been replaced by the longest one will appear.

-See below for the list of all requests used in this example.
+See below for the list of all requests you can use to interact with Nexycoin.

 ## Requests
 Postman requests used to query the blockchain, add transactions and apply the consensus once the application is running on Flask.
 Port `5001`has been used in this example (*Node 1*).